the-events-calendar/the-events-calendar/readme.txt

 * Incorporated updated Finnish translation files, courtesy of Elias Okkonen
 * Incorporated updated Estonian translation files, courtesy of Andra Saimre
 * Changed capability for importing events from "administrator" to "import"
+* Fixed an issue where mobile styles were active when printing
+* Venues with no address now display on the single event page
+* Fixed an issue where duplicate pagination links were displaying in mobile week view
+* Added plugin activation/upgrade pages
+* Fixed an issue with styling of Recurring Events in the list view widget

 = 3.7. =